DeKalb Commission OKs sale of PDK airport land to Brookhaven

 The Brookhaven City Council voted in December to buy the property at the $5.7 million fair market price tag.

-The city was approved a loan from the Georgia Environmental Finance Authority at .89 percent interest rate with a $500,000 loan forgiveness to purchase the property and to keep it as a green space with no future development.
+The city is seeking a loan from the Georgia Environmental Finance Authority at .89 percent interest rate with a $500,000 loan forgiveness to purchase the property and to keep it as a green space with no future development.

 The city is also using the $2.4 million it received from the county as part of the Skyland Park property purchase for a new school to help cover costs for the airport land buy.
 The $2.4 million was specifically set aside to purchase green space.